sveltely/sveltely.github.io/presentation.md

 Notes:

-Thanks Chows, so we saw how we can use single file components to organize our applications.

-We saw how some of the intereactivity works in Svelte, and how we can use different blocks for data in our templates.

-There are lots more interesting features that we didn't talk about.
+That brings us to the end of our presentation, thanks for listening.

-Thanks for listening, and if you thought any of what we showed you looked cool, then we encourage you to read through the official Svelte tutorial, it does a good job of explaining things.
+If you thought any of what we showed you looked cool, then we encourage you to read through the Official Svelte tutorial, it does a really good job of explaining different concepts.

 ---